uploadcare/uploadcare-php/README.md

 Prior to installing `uploadcare-php` check if you're using the [Composer](getcomposer.org) dependency manager for PHP.
+If not, we well recommend you considering it.

 Install is quite simple and requires you to take the following steps.